Adult dogs are often ideal for mature adults, or those who dont have the energy or desire to train a puppy.

 It works great for us, for our retired moms, and their new families.
 They are healthy, housebroken (and/or crate trained), and come when called.
 They all walk on a leash and stand great for grooming.

 They will take some adjusting into a new home but they are so easy many families keep in touch for a long time letting me know what a great dog they are and how happy they are to have one of mine.
 They are wonderful for the person or family who wants a companion, without all the time and energy a puppy requires.
+Some are excellent for mature persons who need a companion, but are unable to train a puppy.

 If you are looking for an adult who has had a kind and warm family life, a retired adult would be perfect for you.
-Some may be very shy as we live in a rural area and they have limited exposure to all things town or city.
+Some may be very shy as we live in a rural area and they have limited exposure to all things town, or city.
 Contact us to double check availability after reading about each dog on this website.
 Sometimes this page isn't updated as often as needed since I have a list of families waiting for an adult that may have not responded yet.
 Please feel free to email for current info.

 Our retired Westie, Cavalier or Pug moms are usually 6 years old and $750.
-(Retired Frenchies vary in cost and age, from $850. to $2400. from 1 to 6 years old)
+(Retired Frenchies vary in cost and age, from $500. to $2400. from 1 to 6 years old)

 Usually adults will be spayed, teeth cleaned (only if it can be done at the same time of the spay,) microchipped, and current on vaccinations.
 Please email if you would like to be on the list for an update when an adult becomes available after reading information.